github/secure_headers/README.md

 script/style-nonce can be used to whitelist inline content.
 To do this, add "nonce" to your script/style-src configuration, then set the nonce attributes on the various tags.

+*setting a nonce will also set 'unsafe-inline' for browsers that don't support nonces for backwards compatibility. 'unsafe-inline' is ignored if a nonce is present in a directive in compliant browsers.

 ```ruby
 :csp => {
   :default_src => 'self',